Ugwum/PlanA-Challenge2/README.md

 ## Project Solution structure/Overview

-The solution and project structure runs in visual studio using a NTier strucuture
+The solution and project structure runs in visual studio using a which different class library projects to

-SMSService.Common -- Is a class library that handles crosss concerns and abstractions
+SMSMicroService.Abstractions -- Is a class library that handles crossscutting concerns and abstractions and interfaces to build the concrete implementations for the sms microservice

-SMSService.SMSProcessor -- Contains the implementation for a Background .NET Core Worker Service to handle receiving SendSMS command for the MessageQueue assuming RabbitMQ as the underlying MessageBroker
+SMSCommandProcessor -- Contains the implementation for a Background .NET Core Worker Service to handle receiving SendSMS command for the MessageQueue assuming RabbitMQ as the underlying MessageBroker

-SMSService.Implementation -- The project defines the concrete implementation for the abstractions defined in SMSService.Common Library

 SMSService.Test -- This project contains Unit test implementation including fakes and mock to test functionality of the abstractions specified.
+Please note there is a r

 ## Requirements

-This was created and tested on an Ubuntu 14.04 Linux system using Ruby 2.3.0.
-It should likely run on an OSx box without any trouble.
+1. For the purpose of the Unit test and Background .NET Core worker service implementation we assummed RabbitMQ as a Message Broker for our MessageQueue which helps to enqueue published send sms command and dequeue to consumers for processing

+  For more instruction to setup rabbit MQ on window please follow the link https://www.rabbitmq.com/install-windows.html.

+2. Visual Studio 2017 or above with .NET Core

+3. .NET Core 3.1 SDK install

-## Installation instructions / Run Instructions
+## Run Instructions

-I used the RVM package manager and you'll notice the .ruby-gemset and .ruby-version files in this code repository.

-Step 1: *bundle install* to your RVM gemset (or whatever setup is most convenient for you)

-Step 2: Run *ruby hp_calculator.rb* and start inputting your data

-Step 2a: Press *q* or *CTRL+D* to stop the program
+### Using Command Prompt
+		 ####Unit Test
+		    1. Unzip the solution to any location of choice on your pc.

+			2. Open command prompt on the root folder of the solution.

+			3. Run the command "dotnet test"  to run all test nugget packages and run the unit tests of the solution

+		#### SMSCommandProcessor

+			1. Unzip the solution to any location of choice on your pc.

+			2. Open command prompt on the root folder of the solution.

-Step 3 (optional): Run *rspec spec* in the main directory to run the tests
+			3. Run the command "dotnet test"  to run all test nugget packages and run the unit tests of the solution

+### Using Visual Studio

+    1. Unzip the solution to any location of choice on your pc.

+	2. Open solution project on Visual Studio

+	3. Build and Run the projects

 ## Implementation Approaches and Tradeoffs